Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Introduction

-The rest of the article is organized as follows.
-In Section \ref{Sec1 in CH4: Stochastic Model}, we first introduce the basic model, where the state process is the offered waiting time process.
-We also introduce the queue length process for clarity.
-Then we establish a sequence of queueing systems along with some basic assumptions in Section \ref{Subsec2 of Sec1 in CH4: Sequence of Queueing Systems}, and we recall the weak convergence of such a sequence under the heavy traffic condition in Proposition \ref{diffusion limit}.
-Here we employ the weak convergence result, Theorem 4.10 in \cite{lee2011convergence}.
-In Section \ref{Sec3 in CH4: Diffusion Control Problem (DCP)}, we first introduce a diffusion control problem persisting the structure of the heavy traffic limiting process obtained in Proposition \ref{diffusion limit}.
-Then we introduce an infinite-horizon discounted cost functional in \eqref{costfunctional} associated with a non-trivial cost function.
-In Section \ref{Subsec2 of Sec3 in CH4: Optimal Solution of the DCP}, we introduce the Legendre-Fenchel transform and a formal Hamilton-Jacobi-Bellman (HJB) equation, and with the help of these, we establish a verification lemma which indicates that the value function has a lower bound, and then we show that such a lower bound is achievable by taking a feedback control in Theorem \ref{An optimal control}.
-Such a feedback control is the optimal strategy for the DCP.
+The rest of the paper is organized as follows.
+In Section \ref{Sec1 in CH4: Stochastic Model}, we introduce the basic model and propose the formulation of the corresponding QCP.
+We also include some preliminary results of the queueing model in heavy traffic.
+Section \ref{Sec3 in CH4: Diffusion Control Problem (DCP)} is devoted to a diffusion control problem persisting with the structure of the heavy traffic limiting process.
+In Section \ref{sec: analysis of the HJB equation}, we introduce the Legendre-Fenchel transform and a formal HJB equation and provide its analysis.
+In Section \ref{Subsec2 of Sec3 in CH4: Optimal Solution of the DCP}, we first establish a verification lemma which indicates that the value function has a lower bound, and then we show that such a lower bound is achievable by taking a feedback control in Theorem \ref{An optimal control}.
 In Section \ref{Sec3 in CH4: Asymptotic Optimality}, we ``translate" the optimal strategy of the DCP to its corresponding QCP in Theorem \ref{Asysmptotic optimality}, where we demonstrate that this strategy is nearly optimal for the QCP as well.
+In Section \ref{sec5 RL}, we implement the REINFORCE algorithm and investigate the feasibility and applicability of solving our control problem.
+We conclude in Section \ref{sec conclusion}.